therealozp/class-notes/secure coding/cryptography.md

 2. stream cipher: encrypt/decrypt one symbol at a time.
 ## asymmetric cryptography
-typically much slower than symmetric, involving a lot of math. typically, we use a hybrid approach by using asymmetric to share keys, and using the symmetric to encrypt-decrypt with said shared key (see HTTPS and TLS).
+typically much slower than symmetric, involving a lot of math. typically, we use a hybrid approach by using asymmetric to share keys, and using the symmetric to encrypt-decrypt with said shared key (see [[TCP-IP model#protocols|HTTPS and TLS]]).
 ### Diffie-Hellman key exchange
 public-private-key cryptography. also called Diffie-Hellman-Merkle, discovered in 1977.